reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 The purpose is to store the default property values and settings for the class.
 When a new instance of the class is created, it is initialized using the values stored in the CDO. so it acts as the canonical representation of a class's default state and configuration.

 When you edit default properties in a Blueprint's editor, you are modifying the CDO of the class.
 When you create an instance of the Blueprint, it inherits its properties from the CDO.
+When we edited a property of an instance, a small icon shows up and let us to revert our modification, what would it be reverted to?
+The CDO.

 ## Conclusion
 Phew, that's a lot of information to digest.
 We've covered the basic structure of the Blueprint system, including: